Azure-Samples/cognitive-services-speech-sdk/README.md

 Please check [here](https://aka.ms/csspeech/whatsnew) for release notes and older releases.

+* Speech SDK Release 1.14.0

+  October 2020 we released version 1.14.0 of the Speech SDK

 * Speech SDK Release 1.13.0

   July 2020 we released version 1.13.0 of the Speech SDK